truflation/quickstart/README.md

 A sample web3 frontend using truflation data is available in the [sample-frontend repo](https://github.com/truflation/sample-frontend).

+# Chainnode

+Adapters and node toml files to implement the API are available on github

 # Help and links

 * [Truflation discord developer chat](https://discord.com/channels/967280164071407666/968071680360587264)